kishansudani/MF-CHATGPT-IDEAS/README.md

+# 🧠 Menu of Mindfuck Ideas

-# These are some the AI ideas that chatgpt gave me when I was board, I'm sharing these here because I'm not even capable of building any of this.
+## These are some the AI ideas that chatgpt gave me when I was board, I'm sharing these here because I'm not even capable of building any of this.